How to Conquer Fear When You’re Feeling Stuck

 “I’m obviously not following through so let’s stop feeling bad about it.”

 By letting go of my commitment I got some much needed relief.
 I stopped pushing myself and instead honored the resistance.
 Honoring your experience - no matter what it is - helps us to relax, reassess the situation and heal.

 When I don’t want to do something (usually out of fear), I can’t make myself do it by criticizing myself.
 It just makes me feel worse.

 When making a commitment, I can usually take a step towards my goal - except when my fear is this big.
 Then I find myself getting stuck in my head.
 When negative thoughts start pouring in I know I’m in trouble.
 It’s time to do something different.

 2. Identify Negative Self-talk

 What I was telling myself wasn’t helping.
 I was saying things like;

 “I can’t do this.
 People will think I’m being silly, or self-centered.
 I might mess up, then I’ll look like an idiot!”

 When we get into fear what we tell ourselves has incredible power.
-Those negative messages are called “self-talk” and it’s basically what you tell yourself about everything in your life - people, jobs, institutions, politics - you have thoughts about it all.
-For more about info read Why Self-talk Matters.
+Those negative messages are called “self-talk” and it’s what you tell yourself about everything in your life - people, jobs, institutions, politics - you have thoughts about it all.
+For more read my blog Why Self-talk Matters.

 Self-talk is made up of your innermost thoughts and feelings that are never shared.
 Sometimes, people judge themselves too harshly for their thoughts.
 You can’t control your first thought (thoughts can be random), but you have the power to change the next one.
 That’s where positive change happens.